Redesigning Food Delivery UX/UI

 79% of Americans have a difficult time deciding what to order.
 Thats because when we are hungry, our brain literally shuts down and we become “too hungry to think.”

-So we cannot afford to keep asking “what am I in the mood for?” in real time.
+We cannot afford to keep asking “what am I in the mood for?” in real time.
 But rather, “what am I in the mood for?” before losing our clarity.

 -

-System #1 is a gut reaction type of decision-making.
+System #1 is a gut reaction.

-System #2 is more complex thinking.
+System #2 is more complex.

 Deciding what to eat starts in System 1, but turns into System 2 when the hunger indecision hits.